Construction Accident Claims

 In cases where contributory negligence is established, it is still possible to make a compensation claim.
 The Courts will simply apportion blame between everyone who played a part in the accident.
 For example, the Court may decide that the Defendant was 75% responsible for your injuries, and you were 25% responsible for your injuries.

-Once blame is apportioned, the compensation award is reduced by the percentage representing your portion of blame.
+Once blame is apportioned, the compensation award is reduced by the percentage representing your portion of the blame.
 In this example, you would receive 75% of your compensation.

 How much are construction accident claims worth?